Go to Most Recent Post »

-Learn what financial independence means to some of our Success Story participants who used the Ticket to Work program and Work Incentives to return to work or find a new job.
-Meet Robert and Megan and see how they are doing on their journey to financial independence
+Learn what financial independence means to Lisa, Rob and Michelle, some of our Ticket to Work Success Stories who used the Ticket to Work program and Work Incentives to return to work or find a new job!

 If you are a Social Security disability beneficiary and want to make more money through work, Ticket to Work can provide the support you need to transition to financial independence.

-The May 22 national WISE webinar will present information about special Social Security programs and rules that may apply to you!
-We will share a success story of an individual with a mental illness who found employment through Ticket to Work, and you will also learn from experts about:
+The November 20 national WISE webinar will present information about special Social Security programs and rules that may apply to you!
+Disability benefits experts will teach you about: